 - Convert Returns/Refunds into Exchanges

 - Alert for Consumers with High Initiation of RTOs

 - Customization of Business Model

 - Optimizing Website Experiences in 5 Ways to Reduce RTO in eCommerce

 - Strategies to Decrease RTOs in eCommerce with WareIQ

 What is RTO or Return to Origin?

 The term return-to-origin or RTO, is often used in the eCommerce industry.
 The initiation of the return of a product and its return to the seller’s warehouse is referred to as RTO.
 A package may be returned to the vendor for various reasons.
 An eCommerce business will incur more costs as a result of this.
-Setting strategies to reduce RTO costs is vital for the a business to maintain their profit margins and not incur extra costs.
+Setting strategies to reduce RTO costs is vital for the business to maintain its profit margins and not incur extra costs.